EnochGao/vite-plugin-pwa-docs/assets-generator/cli.md

 #### Advanced Configuration

-We strongly suggest using the global configuration, providing `padding`, `resizeOptions`, `darkResizeOptions` and `png` options globally, PWA Assets Generator will configure any splash screen device options properly.
+We strongly suggest using the global configuration, providing `padding`, `resizeOptions`, `darkResizeOptions` and `png` options globally, PWA Assets 生成器 will configure any splash screen device options properly.

 If you still want to use a custom configuration per device, you can provide `padding`, `resizeOptions`, `darkResizeOptions` and `png` options per device, but you will need to configure them via some custom logic.
 You can use the following exports from the `config` module (check the [splash](https://github.com/vite-pwa/assets-generator/blob/main/src/splash.ts) module, all splash exports being exported also in the `@vite-pwa/assets-generator/config` module):
 - `AppleDeviceName`: all Apple device names